oz123/oz123.github.com/content/writings/2016/2016-08-23-On-learning-Ruby-and-Python.markdown

 summary: I am learning Ruby, and coming from Python it's not a an easy thing.
 Ruby is confusing, it has a weird syntax, and things are not really simple as in Python.
 There is still tons of stuff which seem like dark magic.
 There's `nil`, there are `gems` and `bundler`.
 And there is _Rails, which isn't Ruby_.
 Ruby is good for so many people out there, and I am sure you can do amazing things in it.
 I already know it's never going to be my weapon of choice, but it's not bad knowing my way around it.
 I'd like to know how to set up a simple project, read and debug code, install gems and package ruby projects.
 I have been ignoring Ruby for too long.
 ---

-I am learning Ruby, and coming for me coming from Python it's not an as easy as it seems.
+I am learning Ruby, and for me coming from Python it's not an as easy as it seems.
 Ruby is confusing, it has a weird syntax, and for me things in Ruby are not as simple as they're in Python.
-In Ruby there are some things which seem like dark magic for me.
+In Ruby there are some things which seem like dark magic.
 There's `nil`, there are `gems` and `bundler`.
 And there's _Rails, which isn't Ruby_.
 Ruby is great for so many developers out there, and I am sure you can do amazing things with it.
 I already know that it's not going to be my weapon of choice, but it's not